declare-lab/Auto-Scaling/README.md

 The file structure in this repository is as below, we only show important folders/files

     .
-    ├── IBLIP                   # Implementation code on Instruct-BLIP ├── OFA                     # Implementation code on OFA ├── MultiInstruct           # Code to create MINS+ ├──llama                # Code to generate augmented instructions using LLaMA ├──mminstr_dataset      # folder to store MINS and MINS+ dataset └──instruction_data     # folder to store original and generated instruction set
+    ├── IBLIP                   # SFT and evaluation code on Instruct-BLIP ├── OFA                     # SFT and evaluation code on OFA └── MultiInstruct           # Code to create MINS+ ├──llama                # Code to generate augmented instructions using LLaMA ├──mminstr_dataset      # folder to store MINS and MINS+ dataset └──instruction_data     # folder to store original and generated instruction set